woocommerce/woocommerce-google-analytics-integration/readme.txt

 Also please make sure your Google Analytics ID under WooCommerce -> Settings -> Integrations.

+= My code is there.
+Why is it still not tracking sales?  =

+Duplicate Google Analytics code causes a conflict in tracking.
+Remove any other Google Analytics plugin or code from your site to avoid duplication and conflicts in tracking.

 = Can I install it already? =

 Starting the WooCommerce 2.1 release, the Google Analytics integration for WooCommerce is no longer part of the WooCommerce plugin.